Smoliarick/cypress-example-multiple-environments/README.md

 ```

 2. Create [settings](settings) folder in your project.
-3. Create settings file with this patter: `env_name.settings.json`, where `env_name` is name for your environment.
+3. Create settings file with this pattern: `env_name.settings.json`, where `env_name` is name for your environment.
 Example: [local.settings.json](settings/local.settings.json)
 4. Add necessary settings into the settings file, example:

 ```json